-Guidelines to be Tenure/Promotion Assistant to Associate and Consideration for Tenure Associate to Full Professor Outcomes High research productivityQuality teaching Sustained growth in research productivity Quality teaching Service to department and profession Leadership within department and college Teaching • Sustained record of effective undergraduate and graduate teaching evidenced by: student evaluations, peer evaluations, administrative reviews, COE metrics, direct measurements, etc. Sustained record of effective undergraduate and graduate teaching evidenced by: student evaluations, peer evaluations, administrative reviews, COE metrics, direct measurements, etc. Evidence of creative activity in teaching (ABET service, curriculum development, advanced teaching methods).
-Research and Creative Activity A publication rate of 1.5 peer- reviewed papers/year over the probationary period that are published or formally accepted or U.S. patents issued.
+Guidelines to be considered for Tenure/Promotion in All Departments Assistant to Associate and Consideration for Tenure Associate to Full Professor Outcomes High research productivity Quality teaching Sustained growth in research productivity Quality teaching Service to department and profession Leadership within department and college • Sustained record of effective undergraduate and graduate teaching evidenced by: student evaluations, peer evaluations, administrative reviews, COE metrics, direct measurements, etc. Sustained record of effective undergraduate and graduate teaching evidenced by: student evaluations, peer evaluations, administrative reviews, COE metrics, direct measurements, etc. Evidence of creative activity in teaching (ABET service, curriculum development, advanced teaching methods).
+Research and Creative Activity • A publication rate of 1.5 peer-reviewed papers/year over the probationary period that are published or formally accepted or U.S. patents issued.
 Journals must appear in the ISI or Web of Science database and reference NMSU as the author's institution.
 Two papers may be referred conference papers that appear in the above databases.
-Faculty members with shortened tenure clocks may use one paper per year of credit from their previous position.
-Two M.S. degrees completed with • A publication rate of 1.5 peer- reviewed papers/year over the previous four years that are published or formally accepted or U.S. patents issued since last promotion.
+Faculty members with shortened tenure clocks may use one paper per year of credit from their previous position. • Two M.S. degrees completed with • A publication rate of 1.5 peer-reviewed papers/year over the previous four years that are published or formally accepted or U.S. patents issued since last promotion.
 Journals must appear in the ISI or Web of Science database and reference NMSU as the author's institution.
 Two may be referred conference papers that appear in the above databases.
 At least two of the papers must be authored jointly with graduate students.
-Faculty members with shortened tenure clocks may use one thesis paper per year of credit from their • One Ph.D. candidate passed qualifier previous position, since their last • Six external proposals/grants promotion submitted as PI, including four to • Total of 30 ISI citations of scholarly federal agencies, and at least one publications (career cumulative).
-CAREER proposal • Graduated at least two Ph.D. • Enough external funding to support students (career cumulative). eight graduate student-years • Enough external funding to support 10 graduate student-years since last promotion Service, • Service to profession (Proposal/paper • Service to profession (editorial, Extension, review etc.) office-bearer etc.) Outreach Departmental committees • Significant service to the college and NMSU as evidenced by letters of endorsement and leadership positions Leadership in departmental committees Note: Evaluat ion for promotion and tenure for ETSE fa culty members will be based on a ce ratio of 75/25 percent, unless the faculty 0 ch cases, the teaching/service/research spl 8 department head and departmental Promotion and Tenure Committee.
+Faculty members with shortened tenure clocks may use one

+thesis paper per year of gradit from their

+paper per year of credit from their

+previous position, since their last

+• Six external proposals/grants promotion

+submitted as PI, including four to • Total of 30 ISI citations of scholarly

+federal agencies, and at least one publications (career cumulative).

+CAREER proposal Graduated at least two Ph.D.

+Enough external funding to support students (career cumulative).

+eight graduate student-years Enough external funding to support

+10 graduate student-years since last

+promotion

+Service, Service to profession (Proposal/paper Service to profession (editorial,

+Extension, review etc.) office-bearer etc.)

+Outreach Departmental committees Significant service to the college and

+NMSU as evidenced by letters of

+endorsement and leadership positions

+Leadership in departmental

+committees

+Note: Evaluation for promotion and tenure for ETSE faculty members will be based on a teaching/service ratio of 75/25 percent, unless the faculty member is interested in conducting research.
+In such cases, the teaching/service/research split would be negotiated with the department head and departmental Promotion and Tenure Committee.